Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Yama also makes the Vacpot, pictured at the top of this page, but among moderately priced brewing systems we think their eight-cup brewer offers the most bang for the buck.
 The capacity is unmatched by many other vacuum brewers at this cost, and the durability makes it a worthwhile purchase.
 Since it is easy to overheat and shatter glass on a stovetop, it is important to follow the directions and brew the coffee over a lower heat setting.

-Our recommendation for the top vacuum coffee maker
+Our recommendation for the top siphon coffee maker

-Among the top five siphon brewers, the Hario Glass Technica Syphon Coffee Maker stands out as the best vacuum coffee maker.
+Among the top five vacuum brewers, the Hario Glass Technica Syphon Coffee Maker stands out as the best siphon coffee maker.
 Although it’s priced on the higher end of the spectrum, the Hario Technica is worth every cent.
 This vacuum coffee maker is durable, aesthetically pleasing, and works efficiently.
 The five-cup capacity is the perfect size for nearly all home brewers, and its sleek and compact design fits beautifully in nearly any kitchen.
 While soot and carbon buildup is a concern with this model, using a higher quality burner could help.
 As a lightweight standalone coffee maker, you can take this machine anywhere and brew a perfect cup of aromatic and flavorful coffee.